convexbrain/Totsu/solver_rust/README.md

 `PDIPM` has a core method `solve` which takes objective and constraint (derivative) functions as closures.
-Therefore solving a specific problem requires a implementation of those closures.
+Therefore solving a specific problem requires an implementation of those closures.
 You can use a pre-defined implementations (see `predef`), as well as construct a user-defined tailored version for the reason of functionality and efficiency.